Blog

 • SPF did pass, but for bounces.sendgrid.net, not yourdomain.com

-• This is an alignment failure—SendGrid SPF passed but didn’t align with your domain
+• This is an alignment failure.
+SendGrid’s SPF passed for bounces.sendgrid.net, but that domain doesn’t align with your header_from of yourdomain.com

 The fix: Configure DKIM for SendGrid, or use a custom return-path domain.